Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Largest Contentful Paint (LCP)

-Simply put, it’s the time it takes from clicking on a link to seeing the majority of the content on-screen.
+Simply put, it takes time from clicking on a link to seeing most of the content on-screen.
 So this includes images, videos, and text.

 Ideally, you’ll want every page on your site to have LCP within 2.5 seconds.